WANGkevinCUHK/Bundle_eric/README.md

 >7. check your own mySQL database, check if the database you choose have the desired forms
 >8. run the app.py file
 >9. go to http://127.0.0.1:5000 in your chrome or click the linking in the "RUN console"
->10.if still don't work, plz email me.
+>10. if still don't work, plz email me.
 Let's figure out what's wrong~